kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.dendron.deploy-netlify.md

             name: h7b-dendron-netlify
             sync: sync
     ```
+    ```yaml
+    preview:
+        enableFMTitle: false
+    ```
+    ```yaml
+    useFMTitle: false
+    ```

 3. Copy `vault` folder from old location to replace `vault` folder in new repo `h7b-dendron-netlify` folder location.

 4. Commit and push new contents to repo `h7b-dendron-netlify`

 DONE

+## Thoughts:

+With this Netlify workflow, I just need to use `Dendron: Workspace: Sync` to push updated contents.
+Then it's done on my part.
+The built process will be executed by Netlify.
+I don't have to use `Dendron CLI` to build manually and push output `docs` folder to GitHub Pages.

+By deploying on Netlify, my website will be built after each commits to my GitHub repo.

+The free tier limit of Netlify is 300 minutes / month for `Build minutes` (The time it takes Netlify to build my site)